Forbu/D3PM_replication/README.md

 Also as the base model we use ContextUnet architecture coming from the deeplearning.ai course on diffusion process : https://deeplearning.ai/short-courses/how-diffusion-models-work/

-## Notes on the current developpment
+## Notes on the current development

 The modification is concern the passage here :